 Screenings will usually be on a Saturday morning at 11am, with doors opening at 10.15am, and tickets available on the door, for cash (and not in advance).
 Usual admission prices will apply.
 No advance booking; entry is by way of ticket bought for cash on the door.
 In each case doors open 45 minutes before the film start time shown.

-Our next dementia friendly screening is:
+Our next dementia friendly screening will be announced soon

 Adjustments for dementia friendly screenings include: